 How does this affect you as a REALTOR®?

-If you have a Facebook Business Page, you have the ability to advertise your listings, open houses, and real estate services via Facebook Ads.
-As a user, when we place an ad on our Page, we have the ability to choose, from a lengthy list of demographic choices, exactly which users will see our ads.
+If you have a Facebook Business Page, you can advertise your listings, open houses, and real estate services via Facebook Ads.
+As a user, when we place an ad on our Page, we can choose, from a lengthy list of demographic choices, exactly which users will see our ads.

 Where will this suit go from here?
 It’s difficult to say.
 Will Facebook clean up its act?
 They claim they already have, but civil rights groups are saying that the social media platform hasn’t done nearly enough and not all they say they have.
 Facebook, being a free social media platform, makes its money via advertising, so presumably, the more freedom its users and advertisers have, the more ads they can sell.
-As they are investigated and they make changes their advertising practices may have to become more restrictive, in order to eliminate the ways that advertisers can potentially place discriminatory ads.
-However, since the demographic choices that advertisers make happen on the “back-end” of the site — in other words, the discrimination is not readily apparent in the ads themselves but are in the choices the advertiser makes as to who sees the ads — the discrimination is less apparent than if the violations were out in the open.
+As they are investigated and changed, their advertising practices may have to become more restrictive to eliminate how advertisers can place discriminatory ads.
+However, since the demographic choices that advertisers make happen on the “back-end” of the site — in other words, the discrimination is not readily apparent in the ads themselves but is in the choices the advertiser makes as to who sees the ads — the discrimination is less apparent than if the violations were out in the open.

 Mark Zuckerberg has said that he’s open to testifying before Congress regarding the allegations about discrimination on Facebook…unfortunately, he’s already spending a few days with our legislators about other Facebook practices regarding data.

 - When you place an ad on your Facebook Business Page, be aware of the choices you are making as to whom you’re choosing to see your ad.